pubsubdb/pubsubdb/README.md

 ## Workers
 Any microservice running an instance of PubSubDB can register a function with a named topic.
 Thereafter, any time that PubSubDB runs a workflow with an `exec` activity ,that matches this topic, it will call the function in *job* context, passing all job data described by the schema.

-In the following example, PubSubDB is registering a worker to run a function when the `calculation.execute` topic is encountered in a flow.
+In the following example, PubSubDB is registering a worker to run a function when the `discounts.enumerate` topic is encountered in a flow.
 The function will execute in buffered job context, isolated from network back-pressure risk.
 And even if you deploy more workers than engines (even if you introduce asymmetry into the network), PubSubDB will automatically balance network pressure to only run as fast as the slowest endpoint.

 ```javascript
 import {